stanislavkozlovski/python_wow/python_wow_TO_DO_list.md

 # SUBTASKS
-CHECK --------- Update the Item Class ------- CHECK CHECK --------- Update the DB to support such items ------- CHECK
-- Create character equipment slots
+CHECK --------- Update the Item Class ------- CHECK CHECK --------- Update the DB to support such items ------- CHECK CHECK --------- Create character equipment slots ------- CHECK
 - Handle equipping/swapping of such items
 - Handle save/load of a character's equipment
 - Visual stuff, like printing them in a different color, ETC